-Fletcher says that the ordinary work of the Spirit is a gentle distilling like the dew: the extraordinary is the outpouring of a mighty shower.
-Apollos had been moistened by the dew, but not drenched by the shower. of his hearers who were enjoying the shower in their own hearts quickly detected the dryness of the preaching of their Alexandrian pastor, suspected the cause, and attempted the cure.
-Their mode of proceeding is a model for all those laymen whose experience has gone beyond that of their preacher.
+Fletcher says that the ordinary work of the Spirit is a gentle distilling like the dew; the extraordinary is the outpouring of a mighty shower.
+Apollos had been moistened by the dew, but not drenched by the shower.
+Two of his hearers who were enjoying the shower in their own hearts quickly detected the dryness of the preaching of their Alexandrian pastor, suspected the cause, and attempted the cure.
+Their mode of procedure is a model for all those laymen whose experience has gone beyond that of their preacher.
 Instead of hinting his defective experience in their exhortations and prayers, they, with a delicate regard for the feelings of their religious teacher, took him aside, and privately supplied what was lacking in his doctrine, and opened up to his willing feet that "large place" into which the glorified Head of the Church invited him to come and abide.
-We believe that this is what Aquila and Priscilla did when "they took Apollos unto them," and expounded unto him the way of God more perfectly.
+We believe that this is what Aguila and Priscilla did when "they took Apollos unto them," and expounded unto Him the way of God more perfectly.
 Their instruction was not in vain.
 Soon we find Apollos in Achaia, where he "helped them much which had believed through grace."
-Having been for a long time destitute of the fullness of the Spirit, and having, through the help of others, found full salvation, probably after leaving Ephesus, he is now powerfully drawn in sympathy toward imperfect believers on whom only the dew-drops distill, and he leads them out where the cloud full of rain is pouring down its ceaseless shower.
+Having been for a long time destitute of the fullness of the Spirit, and having, through the help of others, found full salvation, probably after leaving Ephesus, he is now powerfully drawn in sympathy toward imperfect believers on whom only the dewdrops distill, and he leads them out where the cloud full of rain is pouring down its ceaseless shower.
 The vocation of Apollos henceforth is not to "plant," but to "water" the believing souls whom Paul gathers into Churches.
-Aquila and Priscilla had put the full wateringpot into his hand.
+Aquila and Priscilla had put the full watering pot into his hand.
 With his deeper experience his ministry had assumed a deeper significance and a higher joy.
-Then could he sing with Charles Wesley:- fact that they are styled disciples.
-This term standing alone is always used in the Acts and in the Epistles as a synonym for Christians.
-Look in your concordances, and see.
-Secondly, the word "believe," which is predicated of them in Acts xix, 2: "Have ye received the Holy Ghost since ye believed?" is only used of saving faith in Jesus Christ.
-Look in your concordances again, and see how numerous the passages like these, "He that believeth shall be saved," "Unto us who believe he is precious."
-You will then be prepared to justify the assertion of Alford, that "to believe," when no object is added, "can bear no meaning but that of believing on the Lord Jesus."
+Then could he sing with Charles Wesley: --

-"In a rapture of joy

-My life I employ,

-The God of my life to proclaim;

-'Tis worth living for this.

-To administer bliss

-And salvation in Jesus's name."
+"In a rapture of joy My life I employ The God of my life to proclaim; 'Tis worth living for this, To administer bliss And salvation in Jesus name."